CamillaCP/MQTT_Traffic_Generator/README.md

 # MQTT-traffic-generator

-This project is an MQTT (Message Queuing Telemetry Transport) traffic generator with two main modes of operation, namely **Manual Configuration** and **Empirical Distribution Mode**, that also supports the establishment of network covert channels exploiting MQTT topic names.
+This project is an MQTT (Message Queuing Telemetry Transport) traffic generator with two main modes of operation, namely **Manual Configuration** and **Empirical Distribution Mode**, that also supports the establishment of network covert channels exploiting MQTT topic names and the simulation of DoS (Denial of Service) attacks towards the MQTT broker.

 ## Modes of Operation